Pisania (trading post): Abandonment

 Robert Aynsley had a mixed-race son who had taken over the running of Pisania prior to 1818.
 He was forced to leave Pisania and travel to Tendaba as raids and conflict between kingdoms on the upper river became more prevalent.
 In his 1842 expedition, Governor Thomas Lewis Ingram passed by Pisania.
-He noted that the ruins of the factor were still visible from the river side, although at that point there no inhabitants anymore.
+He noted that the ruins of the factory were still visible from the river side, although at that point there were no inhabitants anymore.